shioyoke/shioyoke.github.io/CV.md

 +81 80 6450 3220
 ### Personal Profile

-I'm Research Fellow in Kyushu university walking the field of combustion from both way: chemical perspective and mathematical descriptions about pysics.
+I'm Research Fellow in Kyushu university walking through the field of combustion from both way: chemical perspective and mathematical descriptions about pysics.

 ### Research Interests